How Long Does it Take RouteNote to Review?

 The choice is yours when you upload - if you anticipate high sales, you may want to make the prudent choice.

-The Amuse website does have other premium services that lets you upload songs to streaming service.
+The Amuse website does have other premium services that let you upload songs to streaming services.

 But if you want to upload for FREE with a nice sales start date and collect your revenue…